 As it states on the box of cereal, Dippin’ Dots is made of naturally and artificially flavored sweetened corn and oat.
 While I’m not sure what the legality of a cereal box descriptions is, this doesn’t sound too much like it would taste like ice cream to me.

 4. The Today Show Host Hoda Kotb Is “Kind of Into It”

-DippinDots.com proudly publishes on their website that Hoda Kotb, a host of The Today Show on NBC, is kind of into Dippin’ Dots cereal.
+DippinDots.com used to proudly publishes on their website that Hoda Kotb, a host of The Today Show on NBC, is kind of into Dippin’ Dots cereal.

 “I’m kind of into it!”

-What Dippin’ Dots doesn’t publish on their website is the fact that Hoda also says:
+What Dippin’ Dots didn’t publish on their website is the fact that Hoda also says:

 “I taste nothing but sugar and like chocolate.”

 You can watch a clip of Hoda Kotb and Jason Kennedy on The Today Show where they try Dippin’ Dots cereal here.